 - Don’t close accounts – After a bout of bad credit, the first inclination is to just get rid of as many credit accounts as you can.
 This can actually lower your credit score.
 By paying off accounts, but keeping them open with available credit, you’ll help your score over time.
 In this case, the old saying “use it or lose it” doesn’t apply.
 In the world of credit ratings, what you don’t use – your available credit – is almost like gold.

-- Spend less than 10% of your credit line – FICO says the 50 million individuals who have the highest credit scores in the nation, accounting for 25% of all individuals with scores, use only an average of 7% of their available credit.
+- Spend less than 10% of your credit line – FICO says the 50 million individuals who have the highest credit scores in the nation, which account for 25% of all individuals with scores, use only an average of 7% of their available credit.
 That’s a pretty specific number, so at least shoot for spending less than 10% of what you’re approved for.
 Paying down your balances is the fastest way to see an improvement in your credit score.

 - Use that old credit card stuck in the back of the drawer – Of those FICO “over-achievers” with credit scores of 785 or more (on a scale topping off at 850), their average credit card account is 11 years old.
 If you have an old card that has been paid off, pull it out and use it from time to time, immediately paying off the balance.
 That will keep the creditor from closing the account for inactivity, and maintain and lengthen your long credit history, which can enhance your score.